TechRetreat/learnathon/mobile/android/Found_Caches_Page.md

 Try running the app and make sure it works, for now it should display the names of the caches (`Cache 1`, `Cache 2`, `Cache 3`)

 ## Cache info Layout
 Let's continue by showing the rest of the data in our list.
-To do this we'll first need something to display the data in, create a layout called `list_item_found_cache` or something similar under res/layouts (Note that you can't use capital letters or spaces in resource names).
+To do this we'll first need something to display the data in, create a layout called `found_cache_list_item` or something similar under res/layouts (Note that you can't use capital letters or spaces in resource names).
 Because creating layouts can be time consuming I've created this one for you to copy into your new file.
 ``` xml
 <?xml version="1.0" encoding="utf-8"?>
 <android.support.v7.widget.CardView xmlns:android="http://schemas.android.com/apk/res/android"